Premiership of Justin Trudeau: Mandates

-2015 Canadian federal election
+2015 federal election

 In the federal election of October 19, 2015, the Liberal Party, led by Justin Trudeau, won 184 seats in the 42nd Canadian Parliament and formed a majority government.
 Trudeau and his Cabinet were sworn in on November 4, 2015.
 The Conservative Party, led by incumbent prime minister Stephen Harper, won 99 seats, becoming the Official Opposition.
 Harper had served as prime minister from 2006 to 2015.
+Trudeau decided to reside at Rideau Cottage rather than 24 Sussex Drive as prime minister.

-2019 Canadian federal election
+2019 federal election

 In the federal election of October 21, 2019, the Liberals, led by incumbent prime minister Justin Trudeau, won 157 seats in the 43rd Canadian Parliament, losing 20 seats from 2015 and thus formed a minority government.
 The Conservatives, led by Andrew Scheer, won 122 seats, gaining 26 from 2015, and also won the popular vote.
 The Bloc Québécois, led by Yves-François Blanchet, won 32 seats, gaining 10 from 2015, and attained third-party status in the House of Commons.
 The New Democratic Party (NDP), under Jagmeet Singh, won 24 seats, losing 15 from 2015.
 The Green Party, led by Elizabeth May, won 3 seats, gaining 2 from 2015.

-2021 Canadian federal election
+2021 federal election

 In the federal election of September 20, 2021, the Liberals, led by incumbent prime minister Justin Trudeau, won 160 seats in the 44th Canadian Parliament, gaining 3 seats from 2019 and thus formed another minority government.
 The Conservatives, led by Erin O'Toole, won 119 seats, losing 2 from 2019 and also won the popular vote.
-The Bloc Quebecois, led by Yves-François Blanchet, won 32 seats and remained "third-party status in the House of Commons".
+The Bloc Québécois, led by Yves-François Blanchet, won 32 seats and remained "third-party status in the House of Commons".
 The New Democratic Party (NDP), under Jagmeet Singh, won 25 seats, gaining 1 seat from 2019.
 The Green Party, led by Annamie Paul, won 2 seats, losing 1 from 2019.